 - Avoid coffee, tea, and soda.
 Each of these drinks has a diuretic effect.
 Not only will you have to take more bathroom breaks when drinking these liquids, but you’ll then have to replace the fluids you’ve lost.
 If you replace the fluids with more coffee, tea, or soda, you’ll be perpetuating a vicious cycle.

 - Keep a water bottle with you at all times.
 You won’t always be near a drinking fountain, so having water handy parches thirst immediately.
-In addition, constantly sipping on water keeps your bladder saturated, which actually reduces the number of bathroom breaks you’ll need to take.
+It is also worth looking for the best alkaline water pitcher to keep in your fridge.
+Using one of these will filter your water as well as making it taste so much better, encouraging you to drink more.
+This is good because constantly sipping on water keeps your bladder saturated, which actually reduces the number of bathroom breaks you’ll need to take.
 Picture your bladder as a sponge and imagine how water runs off a completely dry sponge before it begins being able to absorb the liquid.
 A saturated bladder will be able to hold onto more fluid for longer than a dry bladder can.

 - Flavor your water.
 Flavoring water usually encourages people to drink more water more often.
 Avoid sugary flavorings and instead go for naturally flavored H2O by tossing lemon slices, cucumber slices, mint or basil leaves, or chopped fruit into your bottle or water pitcher.